HussainAther/OpenAndClosedWorm/README.md

 ## Movement Analysis Tool

-The Movement Analysis Tool is a Python-based application for analyzing and visualizing movement data of C. elegans worms.
+The OpenAndClosedWorm - Movement Analysis Tool is a Python-based application for analyzing and visualizing movement data of C. elegans worms.
 This tool is developed as part of the OpenWorm project's movement analysis initiative to validate the C. elegans model using real worm movement data.

 ## Features